 Have you been injured at work and your workers’ compensation claim has been denied?
-Contacting an experienced workers compensation attorney can be an important step as you try to obtain benefits for your work-related injury or illness.
+Contacting an experienced Virginia workers compensation lawyer can be an important step as you try to obtain benefits for your work-related injury or illness.

 The licensed attorneys at Geoff McDonald and Associates have recovered more than $400 million in compensation for Virginia injury victims over more than 25 years of service, including a $1,250,000 jury verdict for a truck driver that was assaulted while refueling his logging truck while at work, and a $300,000 lump sum settlement for a client who suffered severe burns on the job.
 Our CEO and President Attorney Geoff McDonald has successfully handled hundreds of cases and represented teamsters unions and the IBEW in workers’ compensation matters and legal disputes.
 Geoff is also a member of the Virginia Trial Lawyers Association and a recipient of the prestigious National Trial Lawyers – Top 100 award.

-Our Richmond workers compensation lawyers offer a free, confidential consultation and there are no attorney’s fees unless we recover compensation for your claim.
+Our Virginia workers compensation lawyers offer a free, confidential consultation and there are no attorney’s fees unless we recover compensation for your claim.

 No upfront fees.
 Local Ph:866-369-9051